py-why/EconML/doc/spec/estimation/dml.rst

       estimator is also a *Meta-Learner*, since all steps of the estimation use out-of-the-box ML algorithms.
 For more information, check out :ref:`Meta Learners User Guide <metalearnersuserguide>`.

-        - **ForestDMLCateEstimator.** This is a child of the :class:`.NonParamDMLCateEstimator` that uses a Subsampled Honest Forest regressor as a final model (see [Wager2018]_ and [Athey2019]_).
+        - **ForestDML.** This is a child of the :class:`.NonParamDML` that uses a Subsampled Honest Forest regressor as a final model (see [Wager2018]_ and [Athey2019]_).
 The subsampled honest forest is implemented in the library as a scikit-learn extension of the :class:`~sklearn.ensemble.RandomForestRegressor`, in the class :class:`.SubsampledHonestForest`.
 This estimator offers confidence intervals via the Bootstrap-of-Little-Bags as described in [Athey2019]_.
 Using this functionality we can